Skip Navigation

 If I am Approved Where can I take DSC?

-The Court staff is not able to recommend a specific driving safety course.
-There are courses available online and in-person; however, not all courses are State-approved.
-Texas Department of Licensing and Regulation has an approved list of driving safety courses where you can make a selection.
-Courses such as those offered by the National Safety Council and AARP are NOT approved courses.
+The Court staff cannot recommend a specific driving safety course.
+There are courses available online and in person; however, not all are State-approved.
+The Texas Department of Licensing and Regulation has an approved list of driving safety courses from which you can select.
+Courses offered by the National Safety Council and AARP are NOT approved courses.

 Once Approved: